 These solitary animals have a low metabolic rate which allows them to survive on little or poor quality food.
 Due to this, a sloth only comes to the ground once a week to go to the toilet.

-Belfast Zoo is home to two Linne’s two toed sloths, named Enrique and Natja.
+Belfast Zoo is home to one Linne’s two toed sloth, named Enrique.

 Diet - Omnivore